rdkcentral/rdkb-wifi-hal/docs/pages/halSpec.md

 This configuration should also persist if the device firmware upgraded or downgraded.

-During the initialization the driver will retrieve configuration and re-apply it.
+During the initialization, the driver will retrieve configuration and re-apply it.

-The vendor must have the capability of a separate factory reset configuration, this will be configured at factory programming.
+The vendor must have the capability of a separate factory reset configuration; this will be configured at factory programming.

-A reset flag is normally read during boot initialization and applys the configuration accordingly.
+A reset flag is normally read during boot initialization and apply the configuration accordingly.

 # Non functional requirements